YouYueHuang/SelfDrivingCarProjects/P4-advance-lane-finding/README.md

 ### Distortion Correction
 ---
+The undistorted test image shows that distortion correction has been properly applied to images of highway driving.
 OpenCV provides `cv2.undistort` function, which transforms an image to compensate for radial and tangential lens distortion.
 The code are shown below:

 ```python
 undistort_img = cv2.undistort(img, mtx, dist, None, mtx)